-Valentine’s Day is one of the holidays when I like to prepare fun food for my family and friends.
-I love to put hearts in unexpected places.
-I got this idea for chicken and dumplings when I wanted to serve heart-shaped food for Valentine’s Day.
-So instead of adding plain pastry strips to chicken soup, I used mini cookie cutters to cut out hearts.
-It was easy and didn’t take too long to cut the tiny hearts, and the finished dish was worth all the trouble!
+Valentine’s Day is one of the holidays when I like to prepare fun meals for my family and friends.
+I love to put hearts in unexpected places and got this idea for chicken and dumplings when I wanted to serve heart-shaped food for Valentine’s Day.
+So, instead of adding plain dumpling strips to chicken soup, I used mini cookie cutters to cut out hearts from ready-made pastry, and the finished dish was worth the effort!

 This is an easy recipe for chicken and dumplings.
-It uses boxed chicken stock, rotisserie chicken, and premade pastry for the dumplings.
+It uses boxed chicken stock, rotisserie chicken, and premade pastry.
 Even though it is a semi-homemade dish, it is still surprisingly delicious.
+This dish is also called chicken and pastry because it is made from thin pastry sheets rather than traditional fluffy drop dumplings.

-I used flat frozen dumplings (shown below) for this recipe.
-These dumplings, made with flour, water, and vegetable oil, are packaged in strips that make cutting easy.
-Before starting the pastry cutting, defrost the dumplings for a few minutes after removing them from the freezer.
-The instructions on the box say to defrost them for 5 minutes.
-However, I give them a little longer to make them easy to cut with a cookie cutter.
+I used flat frozen pastry strips (shown below) for these chicken and dumplings These strips, made with flour, water, and vegetable oil, are packaged in strips that make cutting easy.
+Before cutting hearts, defrost the strips for a few minutes after removing them from the freezer to make them softer and easier to cut.

 The pastry sheets are separated by parchment paper.
 Once you pull out the needed sheets of dough, leave them on the parchment paper.
 Place a clean, damp towel or paper towel over the pastry sheets because the edges dry out quickly.

 Use mini cookie cutters or fondant cutters.
 The sizes I used were approximately 1.75 inches (large), 1.25 inches (medium), and .75 inches (small).
-I cut a combination of heart sizes to use up most of the dough.
-The variety also made the soup more interesting.
-I made a ball of the leftover scraps, rolled it out, and cut hearts.
+I cut a combination of heart sizes that made the soup more interesting.
+I made a ball of the leftover scraps, rolled it out, and cut more hearts.
 This ensured that none of the dough went to waste.

 This pastry dough is packaged in flat sheets and is scored to make three strips.
 The largest heart cutter I used fit on the strips.
 I started at the edge of a strip and cut across the dough.
 Do not worry about breaking apart the individual strips.